 - The quantity and type of SPR crude oil requested, including desired SPR site and delivery mode, if known.

 Following receipt of your request, the Office of Petroleum Reserves will expeditiously obtain the necessary Departmental approvals and authorize the Project Management Office in New Orleans to enter into negotiations with you.

 An exchange agreement involves return of the principal amount of similar quality crude oil to the SPR, plus payment of an in-kind premium determined according to the period negotiated for return.
-See the pro forma contract to become familiar with the provisions, including the required Letter of Credit format you might want to bring to the attention of your financial institution.
+A letter of credit will be required for the exchange of crude oil.
+Please contact us at email@example.com (or Call 202-586-4410 or Fax 202-586-7919) for sample formats that you might want to bring to the attention of your financial institution.